-In December 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-09, Income Taxes (Topic 740), Improvement to Income Tax Disclosures, which requires enhanced income tax disclosures, including disaggregation of information in the rate reconciliation table and disaggregated information related to income taxes paid.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740), Improvement to Income Tax Disclosures, which requires enhanced income tax disclosures, including disaggregation of information in the rate reconciliation table and disaggregated information related to income taxes paid.
 The ASU is effective for annual reporting periods beginning with the year ending December 31, 2025.
 Early adoption is permitted.
 The Company is currently evaluating the impact of adopting this standard on its Consolidated Financial Statements.

-In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280), Improvement to Reportable Segment Disclosures.
-This ASU enhances disclosures required for reportable segments in both annual and interim consolidated financial statements.
-The ASU, which requires retrospective application, is effective for annual reporting periods beginning with the year ending December 31, 2024, and interim periods beginning with the three months ending March 31, 2025.
+In December 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which requires disclosure of disaggregated information about certain income statement line items in the notes to the financial statements.
+The ASU is effective for annual reporting periods beginning with the year ending December 31, 2027.
 Early adoption is permitted.
 The Company is currently evaluating the impact of adopting this standard on its Consolidated Financial Statements.